minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 ## What Next?

 Although `helloWorld.minidapp` is fit for purpose (it outputs "hello World!" (almost)), it doesn't actually interact with the Minima network.
-So the obvious next step is to do just that and investigate the Minima API.
-A good way of seeing what's available there is to run the `terminal` minidapp (which we created earlier when we ran `buildscript.sh`).
+So the obvious next step is to do just that by investigating the Minima API.
+A good way of seeing what's available there is to run the `terminal` MiniDapp  (which we created earlier when we ran `buildscript.sh`).
 Install that, load it, then type help:

 ![](./images/helloWorldTerminal.png)

-You could get some ideas from the other minidapps, too - for example, [cowsay](https://github.com/glowkeeper/MiFi/www/minidapps/cowsay) makes use of the Minima `random` command.
+You could get some ideas from the other MiniDapps, too - for example, [cowsay](https://github.com/glowkeeper/MiFi/www/minidapps/cowsay) makes use of the Minima `random` command.
 But there are endless more possibilities...

 Good luck!